tmenguy/ha-solcast-solar/README.md

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/ExcludeSites2.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/ExcludeSites2.png)

-## Complete integration removal

-To completely remove all traces of the integration start with navigating to `Settings` | `Devices & Services` | `Solcast PV Forecast`, click the three dots next to `CONFIGURE` and select `Delete`.

-At this point the configuration settings have been reset, but the code and forecast information caches will still exist (setting up the integration again will re-use this cached data, which may or may not be desirable).

-The caches reside in the Home Assistant configuration folder (usually `/homeassistant/`, but its location can vary based on HASS deployment type).
-These files are named after the integration, and may be removed with `rm solcast*.json`.

-The code itself resides at `/homeassistant/custom_components/solcast_solar`, and removing this entire folder will complete the total removal of the integration.

 ## Interacting

 There are many actions, sensors and configuration items exposed by the integration, along with many sensor attributes that may be enabled.